 Are you considering a personal loan?
-If the answer’s yes, then you’re not alone!
-Finance remains one of New Zealand’s most popular options if you’re looking to consolidate debt, finance a trip, or pay for much-needed home improvements.
+If so, you're not alone.
+Finance remains one of New Zealand’s most popular options for those looking to consolidate debt, finance a trip, or pay for much-needed home improvements.

 Secured loans are a great way to access higher loan amounts as well as lower interest rates.
 These loans work much like a bond for a rental property: the individual offers up an asset - such as a boat, car, or home - which is then used as security for the loan.

 Unlike an unsecured loan, this security increases a prospective lender’s confidence in you as a borrower, as they know they’ll be compensated should you fail to make the agreed payments.
 In turn, they’re more likely to approve your application, for a higher amount, and at a lower rate.

 There’s never been a better time to nab a great rate on your borrowing, though it’ll still require some work.
 You see, you ability to land a low interest rate is as dependent on the lender as it is your own personal finances and your credit score.

 Your credit score does affect your personal loan application, as it’s the easiest way for future lenders to measure your application.
 A bad credit score raises red flags that you’re a riskier customer, so lenders will compensate with higher rates and lower lending amounts.
 While many financial institutions do offer loans for Kiwis with bad credit, you’ll still pay more.

 Before applying, you should improve your credit score, whether by making bill payments on time, keeping credit card balances low, or paying off your debts.
 This might take time, but in return you’ll save money.